Blackcat1997/Dev-Notes/HTML&CSS.md

 * Overlapping elements
   * z-index
     When you use relative, fixed, or absolute positioning, boxes can overlap.
-If boxes fo overlap, the elements that appear later in the HTML code sit on top of those that are earlier in the page.If you want to control which elements sits on top, you can use the z-index property.
+If boxes do overlap, the elements that appear later in the HTML code sit on top of those that are earlier in the page.If you want to control which elements sits on top, you can use the z-index property.

 * Floating elements